wp-plugins/lumia-product-tabs/readme.txt

 === Lumia Product Tabs ===
-Contributors: Weblumia
+Contributors: Jinesh.P.V
-Tags: woocommerce, product tabs, lumia product tabs Requires at least: 3.8
+Tags: woocommerce, product tabs, lumia product tabs
+Version: 2.2
+Requires at least: 3.8
-Tested up to: 4.1
+Tested up to: 4.2.2
-Requires WooCommerce at least: 2.0
+Requires WooCommerce at least: 2.2
-Tested WooCommerce up to: 2.2
+Tested WooCommerce up to: 2.3.11
 Stable tag: 2.0.0

 This plugin extends the WooCommerce e-commerce plugin by allowing a custom product tab to be created with arbitrary content.